davlsb/davlsb/README.md

 - Spoken Languages: Hebrew (Native)

 ### 🌱 I’m constantly learning, but also:
-- Grinding Leetcode
+- Doing my skincare
-- Looking for jobs in meaningful positions
+- Exploring NYC

 ### 📫 How to reach me:
 The best way to reach me is by using on the options on my [website](https://deedev.dev)